Israel expands West Bank hunt for missing teens, Palestinian killed

 | RAMALLAH West Bank

-RAMALLAH West Bank Prime Minister Benjamin Netanyahu prepared Israel for a long drawn-out operation to find three missing teenagers as troops expanded the search into a crackdown on the Islamist group accused of abducting them and arrested dozens of its officials.
+RAMALLAH West Bank Israeli armed forces swept through half a dozen Palestinian towns on Monday and arrested more Hamas officials, expanding a search for three teenagers into a crackdown on the Islamist group accused of abducting them.

-Israel says members of Hamas, which signed a unity deal with Palestinian President Mahmoud Abbas in April, kidnapped the three seminary students, who disappeared on Thursday after leaving a Jewish settlement in the occupied West Bank.
+Israel says members of Hamas, which signed a unity deal with Palestinian President Mahmoud Abbas in April, kidnapped the three seminary students.
+They disappeared on Thursday after leaving a Jewish settlement in the occupied West Bank.

-Netanyahu said in televised remarks from a military base that the effort to retrieve the youths was a "complicated operation," and added "we must be prepared for the possibility it could take time."

-He also said Israel had arrested more than 100 Hamas members in the West Bank and was "carrying out other actions."
-He did not elaborate.

 Lieutenant-General Benny Gantz, chief of Israel's armed forces, said the military was preparing to expand its operation.